-Carina Skriver Sehested is junior Enabler in Business Through People ApS
+Carina Skriver Sehested was student worker and intern at Business Through People ApS between 2013-17.

 Measurable results, concrete facts and visible effects on the bottom line are what most companies relate to every day.
 But what if you forget feelings, attitudes, relationships and conflicts?
 FOSS Analytical has chosen TWI Job Relations (TWI JR) in their work with relations.

 Written by Carina Skriver Sehested, Junior Consultant, Business Through People

 FOSS Analytical produces advanced analytical equipment for the food industry.
 With several years of focus on LEAN and different management courses, the processes in FOSS Analytical have been standardized and tested.
 However, processes are one thing, feelings and attitudes of the employees is another.
 By acknowledging that the relationships are as important as the processes, FOSS Analytical got started working with TWI JR in 2015.

 TWI JR provides employees and leaders with a basic tool to remember that feelings and attitudes are to be worked with and understood in everyday life.
 By formulating the relations work through proactive and reactive conflict management, many processes will proceed significantly simpler and smoother.
 Attitudes and feelings such as anger and sorrow may greatly affect organizational processes.